AgateTravel WeLiveToServe

 Daylength averages from 12 hours 32 minutes at the beginning of the month to 13 hours 31 minutes at the end of the month, giving you more time to visit.
 Because the prefecture is large, and it takes some time to travel from Wakayama City to coastal or mountainous areas, the extra daylight hours right make up for this problem, making your trip more relaxing.

-Sunshine hours slightly vary between the north and the south: the former receives 9.3 hours of sunshine per day, while the southern city of Shingu has 8.8 hours.
-During these sunny periods, it’s advised to visit scenic spots along the coast, such as Senjojiki Rock Terrace, Engetsuto Island and Sandanbeki Rock Cliffs.
+Sunshine hours slightly vary between the north and the south: the former receives 9.3 hours of sunshine per day on average, while the southern city of Shingu has 8.8 hours.
+Its more advised to visit scenic spots along the coast, such as Senjojiki Rock Terrace, Engetsuto Island and Sandanbeki Rock Cliffs on sunny days rather than overcast or rainy days, which weather condition is more favorable for beautiful photos.

-What should you bring to Wakayama in April?
+What should you wear and bring to visit Wakayama in April?

-The topographical diversity of Wakayama meets various needs of visitors, such as city tours, sea viewing or hiking, so their outfits differ accordingly.
+The topographical diversity of Wakayama decides that your outfits should also differ accordingly.
 The underlying principle is layered dressing.

 Urban Areas: Wear hoodies or long-sleeved shirts, cardigans, sweatpants and comfortable sneakers.
 It’s better to prepare a lightweight down vest to deal with a large daily temperature gap.
 Light-colored clothing makes you more photogenic.

-Coastal Areas: Against high sea winds is a top priority, so outdoor jackets are more suitable as an outer layer, and other outfits can follow the above suggestions.
-Remember to bring a hat, too.
+Coastal Areas: Dress against high sea winds is a top concern, so wind-proof outdoor jackets are more suitable as an outer layer.
+As for the inner layers, you can just wear the ones for the urban areas.
+Remember to bring a hat with string, too.
 Considering you would like to walk barefoot on the sandy beach, choose slip-on shoes, easy to wear or remove.

-Mountain Areas: Thanks to the high density of vegetation, the mountains are much cooler, and thicker clothes are needed.
+Mountain Areas: Due to the higher altitude and high density of vegetation, the mountain areas have much lower temperature and thicker clothes are needed.
 For example, wear a quick-drying base layer, 3-in-1 jackets with a detachable fleece liner on top, single-layer hiking pants and long woolen socks.
-Since some trails are paved with irregular moss-covered stones, anti-slip hiking shoes work best.
+Since some trails are paved with irregular moss-covered stones, anti-slip hiking shoes work the best.
 An alpenstock is a must-have.

 Others: Raingear is a necessity wherever you go, and take a facial mask for people having hay fever.